-In this African History entry we explore the History of the African Kingdom Of Monomotapa.
+In entry of Pre-Colonial African History, we explore of the African Kingdom Of Monomotapa.

 Missionary Arrival In The Monomotapa Kingdom

 Led by Father Gonzalo da Silveira, a Portuguese Jesuit Missionary, the Catholics were the first Missionaries to arrive in Southern Africa, arrivingÂ at Monomotapa Court in 1556.

 On his arrival, Father Silveira proved persuasive, baptising the King and his mother within 25 days.

 Muslim Traders at the Mutapa Court did not take kindly to Silveira’s newfound influence and in a bid to stem the rise of Portuguese commercial influence in the Mutapa State, the Traders advised the newly Baptised Mutapa King that Silveira was a spy and baptism was a kind of witchcraft.

 The Mutapa King was persuaded by the Muslim Traders and he subsequently executed Silveira.

 Although Silveira’s mission ended in disaster, it was a sign of things to come.

 Researchers like Michael Tellinger today confirm the Ancient Alien Anunnaki Hypothesis as put forward in Zechariah Sitchin’s ‘Earth Chronicles’ Book series, and its link to the unexplored and unacknowledged History of Southern Africa.